harmya/SelfDrivingCar/README.md

 - awareness.js: Creates the sensors in front of the car to detect other cars or road boundary.
 - network.js: Initialise the neural network.
 - calculation.js: some math stuff I need to detect collisons.

+### How to play around with the code
+- Clone the repo
+- Open index.html in your browser to run it
+- All the main settings can be found in main.js, and if you want to change the neural network, you can do that in network.js
+- If you want to chnage the properties of the car, you can do that in car.js

+### Demo

 ### Check it out at: https://harmya.github.io/SelfDrivingCar/